Sylber: Syllabic Embedding Representation of Speech from Raw Audio: Methods

 \subsection{Self-Segmentation Distillation}

-\ours is trained by a novel SSL framework, self-segmentation distillation, that imposes more explicit inductive bias of segment structure in feature representations by directly solving the speech segmentation problem.
-The diagram of our training process is depicted in Figure \ref{segdistill}.
-Specifically, we use SDHuBERT \citep{cho2024sdhubert} as a starting point, and leverage its unsupervised syllable segments as pseudo targets of segmentation.
-The target segment labels are continuous embeddings averaged across frames within each segment that are found by an unsupervised segmentation algorithm.
-We use self-supervised knowledge distillation, where the teacher is an exponential moving average (EMA) of the student model \citep{grill2020byol, caron2021dino, he2020momentum}.
-The target segment and segment embedding are extracted from the teacher, making the learning process self-supervised and free of labels.
-The loss objective is a frame-wise regression loss that minimizes the Mean Squared Error (MSE) between the output features at each frame and the target from the corresponding segment.
-Non-speech frames are regressed to zero.
-See Appendix \ref{app:segdistil_math} for a formal definition.
+\ours is trained by a novel SSL framework, self-segmentation distillation, that imposes more explicit inductive bias of segment structure in feature representations by directly solving the speech segmentation problem (Figure \ref{segdistill}).
+Specifically, we use SDHuBERT \citep{cho2024sdhubert} as a starting point, and leverage its unsupervised syllable segments as pseudo labels for segmentation.
+The target segment labels are continuous embeddings averaged across frames within each segment which are extracted from a teacher model.
+The teacher model is set as the initial student model and fixed during training, where we have two training stages—use the initial segments by SDHuBERT and its model weights; and update the teacher model and segments using the student model trained in the first stage.

+The loss objective is a frame-wise regression loss that minimizes the Mean Squared Error (MSE) between the output features at each frame and the target embeddings from the corresponding segment.
+Non-speech frames are regressed to zero, which are marked by norm thresholding by SDHuBERT \citep{cho2024sdhubert}, and segments with low waveform amplitude (Appendix \ref{app:threshold}).
+A formal definition of this distillation loss is described in Appendix \ref{app:segdistil_math}.

-Other than EMA, this learning objective is free of techniques that prevent collapse (e.g., contrastive learning, target recentering, masked prediction, etc).
-However, we find that initializing \ours weights with SDHuBERT can avoid collapse even though a naive regression is highly vulnerable to collapse.
-Additionally, we include a denoising objective similar to \cite{chen2022wavlm} to improve robustness of the model, where 20\% of the batch inputs for the student are mixed with environmental noise \citep{reddy2021dnsnoise} or other speech audio.
-This additional denoising is not a primary source of learning as a syllabic structure is readily visible without it (Appendix \ref{app:denoise}).
+In addition to the distillation loss, we include a denoising objective similar to \cite{chen2022wavlm} to improve robustness of the model, where 20\% of the batch inputs for the student are mixed with environmental noise \citep{reddy2021dnsnoise} or other speech audio (Appendix \ref{sec:augmentation}).
+This additional denoising is not a primary source of learning as a syllabic structure is readily visible without it, which is qualitatively shown in Appendix \ref{app:denoise}.
+Furthermore, the model training is not sensitive to the choice of hyperparameters or model initialization (more discussed in Appendix \ref{app:ablation}).